GlazeGuard Ceramic & Porcelain Tile Sealer Satin Finish

 How Is GlazeGuard® Satin Finish Different From A Wet-Look Sealer?

 GlazeGuard® Satin will give the floor tile and grout a wet look, similar to the gloss.
 However, the sheen or shine level, is not as glossy.
 You’ll still get a wet look, but you won’t have such a strong shine.

-Can GlazeGuard® Satin Be Used On Polished Porcelain Tiles?
+Can GlazeGuard® Be Used On Polished Porcelain Tiles?

 Which Areas Are Ideal For A Tile Sealer Like GlazeGuard® Satin Finish?

-You can use GlazeGuard® Satin on any kind of ceramic or porcelain tile.
-It works very well in wet areas like in a kitchen, shower or a bathroom.
+You can use GlazeGuard® Satin on most kinds of ceramic or porcelain tile.
+It works very well in wet areas like in a kitchen, shower, or bathroom.